 The best holidays in Fife are spent pottering by the sea and enjoying the simple things in life such as hunting for fossils, searching rock pools, photography and wildlife spotting from red squirrels to dolphins.

 Whether you are enjoying the many walks, cycle paths, seal spotting, rock pooling, or partaking in sports such as tennis or golf, in Elie, St Monans, Pittemweem, Anstruther, Crail and Kingsbarns or St Andrews there is something for everyone.
-Alternatively, simply enjoy the delicious food on offer in local restaurants, such as the Ship Inn or 19th Hole, or sampling some fishy delights from the East Pier Smokehouse in St Monans.
+Alternatively, simply enjoy the delicious food on offer in local restaurants such as the Ship Inn in Elie or the Kinneuchar Inn in Kilconquhar, or enjoying some fresh seafood from the East Pier Smokehouse in St Monans.

 If you’re having a day off from beaches, watersports, golf or tennis then take a wander through the pretty streets of Elie and admire the typical East Neuk architecture of pastel coloured windows and stepped gables.
-Pop in to our lovely boutique shops Piccadilly Lilly and Harbour House or stop for an ice cream at Carol’s Shop.
+Pop in to our lovely boutique shops or stop for an ice cream at Carol’s Ice Cream Shop.
 For more local attractions and activities have a read through our Local Area section and see all the fun and fascinating visits you can enjoy in Elie, the East Neuk and beyond.

 Fife is a collection of small towns and villages which boast character and unique style.
 Enjoy the buzzy atmosphere of St Andrews to the quaint fishing villages of the East Neuk of Fife such as Elie, St Monans, Pitemweem, Anstruther, Crail and beyond, the area is a feast for the senses with picturesque sea towns and villages, and a never ending list of places to visit with the many castles, palaces, museums, boutique shops and galleries which can be found in abundance.